Clarinbridge GAA

 Clarinbridge GAA is a Gaelic Athletic Association club located in the village of Clarinbridge in County Galway, Ireland.
 The club is almost exclusively concerned with the game of hurling.
 In March 2011, they won their first All-Ireland Senior Club Hurling Championship, defeating O'Loughlin Gaels by 2-18 to 0-12 at Croke Park.
-Micheál Donoghue was manager of that team.
+Michael Donoghue was manager of that team.